Don’t worry, you’re not the only one…

 Play it back

 When my children were babies, I would usually record them crying and fussing on the phone and let them listen to it later.
 I thought the sound of a crying baby really fascinated them.

-Rock your munchkin in a carrier and repeatedly shoosh in her ear.
-I used to put my little one in a sling and bounced her all over the block, the apartment, and even the city.
-I cleaned and cooked while swinging her back and forth.
+Rock your munchkin in your arms and repeatedly shush in her ear.
+I used to put my little one in a sling and bounced her all over the house, yard, and on a walk in the neighborhood.
+I cleaned and cooked while swinging her back and forth as well.

 This works because a calming response is triggered in the brain of an infant when being rocked or carried, causing the muscles to become more relaxed and the heart rate of a baby to slow.

 Change the scenery

 I used to sense when my fussy baby was under stress.
 That’s why I realized it was time to hand her off to grandma or daddy.
 If she couldn’t change caregivers, she would move to a different environment.
 Going from the nursery to the kitchen or patio was sometimes enough to snap her out of the crying spell.

 This works because a new location to focus on maybe everything that a baby needs to transform her mood.

 Make some noise